qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - Multi-threading require launching web worker, which is a slow operation.
 - Limited access to hardware functionality, such as some special SIMD instructions.
 But Wasm already support many common SIMD instructions.
 - Cannot access some OS functionalities, such as `mmap`.
+- Wasm forces structural control flow.
+See also: [WebAssembly Troubles part 2: Why Do We Need the Relooper Algorithm, Again?](http://troubles.md/why-do-we-need-the-relooper-algorithm-again/).
+This may reduce the performance of compiling to Wasm and JIT optimization.

 ## Debugging Wasm running in Chrome